10m+

 The guarantor doesn’t own a share of the property and isn’t on the title deeds, but they are on the legal documents to outline the collateral they offer as security.

-The other main advantage of a guarantor mortgage is that it means less risk for the lender – which in turn means that you can access more funds and may get better rates.
+A key advantage of a guarantor mortgage is it means less risk for the lender, so you may be able to access more funds or better rates.

 Who might need a guarantor mortgage?